 Some posters for the film featured a long text preamble that read: "He's a martial arts master who refuses to fight.
 He's a Bruce Lee fan who's so sure he's Oriental that he eats popcorn with chopsticks.
 His friends think he's too serious.
 His family thinks he's crazy.
 His enemies think he's no challenge.
 But he knows he's The Last Dragon".

-According to its production notes, the film made covered new ground in its use of video and digital recording of sound.
-Video consultant Charles Anzalone, whose company custom-built the video equipment used in the film, said in an interview, "We used a million dollars worth of video equipment.
+Video consultant Charles Anzalone, whose company custom-built the video equipment used in the film, said in an interview, "We used a $1 million worth of video equipment.
 We used three professional Sony Betacam players, the only three of their kind in the world, especially developed for this movie.
 We had to modify the transmission of the video in order to accommodate the filming of the video sections in the film, all that work with Vanity in the Seventh Heaven sequences.
 This took months of intensive research and development.
 It's very sophisticated".